- Juan F. Tellez

 By the end of this course, you will be able to:

 - Identify structural and historical drivers of violence

 - Conceptualize armed conflict as a strategic process involving states, civilians, and armed groups

 - Explore, analyze, and interpret data bearing on political violence

 All homeworks requiring data will be done in Google Sheets or Excel.
 Google Sheets is free to use with a Google account, and I will do all data analysis tutorials in Google Sheets.
 However, you can easily follow along in Excel if that’s what you prefer.

 Warning on Violent/Disturbing Content

-This course will require spending a significant amount of time covering violent and/or disturbing material, which can be difficult to read about or watch.
+This course will involve spending a significant amount of time covering violent and/or disturbing material, which can be difficult to read about or watch.
 I will do my best to flag especially graphic content but ask that you please consider this in deciding whether to take the course.